codeignition/codeignition.github.io/_posts/2015-05-14-aws-spot-part2.md

 **Suggestions**

-* As the AWS spot instance can get terminated at moment's notice, please refrain using them in local data specific usage services.
+* As the AWS spot instance can get terminated at a short moment's notice, you should refrain from using them in local data specific usage services.
-Please dont use for database, app servers using local cache and any other app using local storage.
+* Please dont use for database, app servers using local cache and any other app using local storage.
-* Keep a sizeable offset and use additional servers so that your services can handle to traffic if one or more Spot instance Fails.
+* Keep a sizeable offset and use additional servers so that your services can handle to traffic if one or more spot instance fails.
-* Research a lot on market pricing history in different zones,regions and instance types before choosing one for your application.
+* Research a lot on market pricing history in different zones, regions and instance types before choosing one for your application.
 Normally zone c, zone e if present in a region are stable and offer low price for spot instances.